stasm/l20n-syntax-experiments/current-plus.md

     (lt? $hour 18)
     (even? $n)

 ##10.
 Remove globals

 Use namespaced built-in macros to provide the functionality of globals and remove an unnecessary data type.
+Macros can only be called and never referenced and passed around so there's no risk of name collisions with entities.

 Before: